Hey, techies from Tampa Bay and beyond — are you interested in any of the following:

 If you’d like to get this list in your email inbox every week, enter your email address below.
 You’ll only be emailed once a week, and the email will contain this list, plus links to any interesting news, upcoming events, and tech articles.
 Join the Tampa Bay Tech Events list and always be informed of what’s coming up in Tampa Bay!

-Here’s the list of tech, entrepreneur, and nerd events for Tampa Bay and surrounding areas for the week of Monday, April 25 through Sunday, May 1, 2022.
-That’s right, we’re going into a brand new month this week!
+Here’s the list of tech, entrepreneur, and nerd events for Tampa Bay and surrounding areas for the week of Monday, July 4 through Sunday, July 10, 2022.

 As far as event types go, this list casts a rather wide net.
 It includes events that would be of interest to techies, nerds, and entrepreneurs.
 It includes (but isn’t limited to) events that fall under the category of: